Time and Tide

 Neil Finn’s songwriting veers suddenly into the realm of fantasy, with efforts like ‘Log Cabin Fever’ and ‘Giant Heartbeat’.
 Coupled with Finn’s guitar heroics, lyrics “like a zephyr harmonising with a flute”, and Rayner’s ominous synthesisers, the latter in particular feels inspired by progressive rock.
 Neil’s highlight is the jaunty ‘Take A Walk’, with some lovely piano.
 Rayner contributes ‘Pioneer’, which serves as a prelude to ‘Six Months in A Leaky Boat’.

-Time and Tide is the best of Split Enz’s pop-era albums, and a Finn essential.
+Time and Tide is the high water point of Split Enz’s pop-era albums, and one of the strongest albums that the Finn brothers have created.